fearofcode/habitbot-blog/_posts/2013-01-09-adjustable-time-zones.md

 <img src="http://i.imgur.com/wXo6b.png">

+Due to how dates are stored, you will have to recheck off any goals you've completed for that day.

 Habitbot should have shipped with this, so this is partly a bug fix.

 Implementing this required significant internal changes to how dates are handled.
 If you have any problems, please tweet at me at <a href="http://www.twitter.com/fearofcode">@fearofcode</a>.